-Local Posadas—Christmas parties featuring candlelit processions and piñatas; festivals, special events, art and music, delicious seasonal food and drinks, Christmas carols— villancicos—dancing, and fireworks can be enjoyed this time of year across Mexico.
+Local Posadas —Christmas parties— featuring candlelit processions and piñatas; festivals, special events, art and music, delicious seasonal food and drinks, Christmas carols —villancicos— dancing, and fireworks can be enjoyed this time of year across Mexico.

 The Posadas begin on December 16th with the main event and special Christmas meal traditionally taken by most families on Christmas Eve, not Christmas Day.
-The 25th of December in Mexico is a day for quiet relaxation — ‘the ultimate Sunday’ — as well as being a public holiday.
+The 25th of December in Mexico is a day for quiet relaxation —‘the ultimate Sunday’— as well as being a public holiday.

 Many of the events leading-up to Christmas are aligned with certain religious festivals and church services which make them even more meaningful to those who behold Christmas as more than just an indulgent holiday.

-In places where it never snows, the back-drop will never meet the ‘snow drops and sleigh bells’ imagery often associated with this time of year, but the underlying feeling of peace and tranquility, and a time for being with those you care about most, is the same in Mexico as everywhere else that Christmas is celebrated.
+In places where it never snows, the back-drop will never meet the ‘snow drops and sleigh bells’ imagery often associated with this time of year, but the underlying feeling of peace and tranquility, and a time for being with those you care most about is the same in Mexico as everywhere else that Christmas is celebrated.

 In modern-day Mexico, gifts are often exchanged on the night of the 24th of December, although traditionally presents in Mexico are exchanged on Kings’ Day—January 6th.
 This is also the day when the delicious “Rosca de Reyes” (Kings’ Loaf) is served: a doughnut-shaped cake into which a small plastic doll figurine is baked; whoever is served the slice containing the doll does, by tradition, host a party and serves tamales at their home on February 2nd, Dia de la Candelaria, Candlemas.